-1 Take work everywhere When I’m working on a book, I have to cram it in among appointments, kids and other work.
-I usually write five pages in the morning, then print them out and take them everywhere I go.
+When I’m working on a book, I have to cram it in among appointments, kids and other work.
+I usually write five pages in the morning, then print them out and take them everywhere I go, whether it’s a charity, to a doctor’s appointment at my health center, or a head shop.
 Throughout the day, when I catch a few minutes–waiting in the car for my kids to get out of school, for example–I edit those pages and add ideas for the rest of the chapter.
 Over the course of the day, I can usually sketch out a few more pages.

 Take some time to inspect cables and connectors.
 Dust off those soldering skills and make any necessary repairs.
 Properly install any gear that might have been hastily implemented during your last project.
 If you are using a patch bay, take the time to clean the patch cables and jack field.
 Make sure that the patch bay labeling and studio wiring documentation are updated, says Pulse Marketing.

 It was a relaxing girls’ weekend in Macon, Ga., for Jenni Bastone, her mother, and her sister.
 At least, that was the plan.
 The co-owner of Le Bazar Parisien, a fashion company in France, cut an outing short to sign off on a package of proofs that had been overnighted, ASAP.
-While Bastone had pangs of guilt about putting off her mother and sister, they gamely grinned through the distraction.
+While Bastone had pangs of guilt about putting off her mother and sister, especially considering their illness, they gamely grinned through the distraction.
 “I am very lucky that I have an understanding family,” she says.
 Not everyone can count their blessings.
 One boss overworked himself into divorce proceedings.
 When he took vacations, he would have no idea where he was headed until he met his family at the departure gate, then made himself so available to his staff, they didn’t realize he was on vacation.
-For him and many others, work is like a child that needs to be checked in on …
+For him and many others, work is like a child that needs …

 Mary Emma Allen, author of many articles, short stories and books for children and adults–such as Tales of Adventure & Discovery and Writing in Maine, New Hampshire and Vermont–wrote throughout her daughter’s childhood and continues to write now while sharing her home with two grandchildren.
 “Learn to write anywhere and everywhere,” she says.